-- 2 eggs , at room temperature
+- 2 whole large eggs , at room temperature

-- 3 Tb unsweetened cocoa powder
+- 3 tablespoons unsweetened cocoa powder

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- 1/2 cup milk
+- ½ cup milk , whole or 2%

-- 1 tsp cider vinegar
+- 1 teaspoon cider vinegar (can subsitute lemon juice for vinegar)

-- 1 3/4 cup all-purpose flour
+- 1 ¾ cup all-purpose flour

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 4 Tb unsalted butter , softened
+- 4 tablespoons unsalted butter , softened

 - 4 ounces regular cream cheese , softened

-- 1 tsp vanilla extract
+- 1 teaspoons vanilla extract

 - 2 cups powdered sugar

-In a large bowl using a stand-up mixer or hand mixer, beat together the butter and sugar on high speed until fluffy and creamy, about 3-5 minutes.
+- In a large bowl using a stand-up mixer or hand mixer, beat together the butter and sugar on high speed until fluffy and creamy, about 3-5 minutes.
 Add the eggs, one at a time, and beat until mixture is pale yellow in color.
 Add vanilla extract, red food coloring, and cocoa to mixture and mix until well incorporated.
 Set aside.

-In a separate small bowl, whisk together the milk, yogurt, and cider vinegar.
+- In a separate small bowl, whisk together the milk, yogurt, and cider vinegar.
 Set aside.

-Add the milk/yogurt mixture and the flour mixture to the butter mixture, alternating between the two and mixing well after each addition.
+- Add the milk/yogurt mixture and the flour mixture to the butter mixture, alternating between the two and mixing well after each addition.

-Fill mini muffin cups 3/4 from the top and bake for 10-12 minutes.
+- Fill mini muffin cups ¾ from the top and bake for 10-12 minutes.
 Let cool for a few minutes in the pan, then remove and let cool completely on wire rack.

 FOR THE CREAM CHEESE FROSTING:

 - In a small bowl, mix together all ingredients until thoroughly blended.
-Store leftovers in a covered container in the refrigerator.
+Frost the cooled cupcakes with the frosting.